Thomas and Buckland win tourney

 She added that the Miners have lofty goals for themselves this season.

 "We want to win state this year," she said.
+"This is definitely the class to do it.

 Thomas agreed, saying this year’s senior class is one of the strongest Park City’s ever had.